mreithub/pg_recall/README.md

 After that a trigger has been added to your `accounts` table and all changes will be logged to the automatically created `accounts_log` table.

 You can work with your data as you did before, no changes to the CRUD queries are necessary.

+And if you want to change the log interval later on, simply invoke `recall_enable()` again (with the new interval of course).
+This will also update the cached primary key columns for that table and will reset the `last_cleanup` field to NULL.

 #### What happens behind the scenes?